burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 11. In C, `void *` can be **implicitly** converted to a pointer to any type.
 In C++, **an explicit cast** is required.
 (Appendix C, 4.10, C ++ 2003 standard)

-12. On the operands of unary operations, ordinary unary conversions are performed.
+12. On the operands of unary operations, ordinary unary conversions described next are performed.
 The goal is to reduce the number of arithmetic types.
+Here they are:
    * An array of type T $\to$ pointer to the first element.
 However, it is not applied for arguments of `operator &` and `sizeof` operators.
    * Function $\to$ function pointer.
    * Conversions from an integer type of rank below int $\to$ to `int`.